-Most research on the impact of psychosocial factors on MSDs has focused on factors, such as psychological job demands and job control [24].
+Most research on the impact of psychosocial factors on MSDs has focused on factors such as psychological job demands and job control [24].
 A review of the available evidence suggests that such factors (i.e., high demands and low control) are indeed related to MSDs, specifically of the neck, shoulder, and back [25].
-As far as exposure to bullying is concerned, we traced two studies exploring its relationship with MSDs.
-A study on 370 Lithuanian seafarers published as a conference abstract revealed that exposure to bullying was significantly associated with an overall measure of upper limb MSDs [26].
-Another study conducted on 1024 employees of a Norwegian bus company revealed an association between exposure to bullying and a measure of musculoskeletal complaints including headache, backache, neck ache, and hand and foot pain [27].
+Regarding exposure to bullying, we found two studies that explored its relationship to MSDs.
+A study of 370 Lithuanian seafarers revealed that exposure to bullying was significantly associated with an overall measure of upper limb MSDs [26].
+Another study of 1024 employees of a Norwegian bus company revealed an association between exposure to bullying and musculoskeletal complaints, including headache, backache, neck ache, and hand and foot pain [27].
 However, the latter study did not control for potentially confounding factors, such as physical load factors.
-Furthermore, neither study followed recent recommendations emphasizing the importance of investigating specific forms of MSDs [25].
+Furthermore, neither study followed recent recommendations that emphasize the importance of investigating specific forms of MSDs [25].

-Thus, in the present study, we further investigate the relationship between exposure to bullying and MSDs by controlling for potentially confounding factors and focusing on specific musculoskeletal problems.
-Furthermore, we explore whether job-related strain may indeed act as a mediator in the relationship between exposure to bullying and MSDs, as Silverstein and Evanoff [23] hypothesized and, indeed, as Sprigg et al. [24] found for other psychosocial risk factors.
+Thus, in the present study, we investigated the relationship between exposure to bullying and MSDs while controlling for potentially confounding factors and focusing on specific musculoskeletal problems.
+Furthermore, we explored whether job-related strain may act as a mediator in the relationship between exposure to bullying and MSDs, as Silverstein and Evanoff [23] hypothesized and as Sprigg et al. [24] found for other psychosocial risk factors.

-2. Methods
+Method

-2.1.
 Study Design and Sample

 A cross-sectional survey was conducted in a large retail company in Italy.
-A total of 553 workers voluntarily participated in the study, after researchers obtained a randomized sample from the organization’s 812 workers (68.1% was the response rate).
-All participants worked in grocery stores belonging to the same organization; therefore all of them have the same procedures and company regulations.
+A total of 553 of the organization’s 812 employees voluntarily participated in the study (response rate: 68.1%).
+All participants worked in grocery stores belonging to the organization; therefore all individuals were exposed to the same procedures and company regulations.
 The sample was composed of both supervisors and employees.
-Participants worked in different departments of the supermarkets (e.g., gastronomy, fruit and vegetables, butchery, fish, bakery, cashiers, and nonfood); thus they all perform job activities with high physical demands.
+Participants worked in different departments of the supermarkets (e.g., gastronomy, fruit and vegetables, butchery, fish, bakery, cashiers, and nonfood); thus, they all performed job activities with high physical demands.

 Workers were assembled in different groups and, after one hour of training on work-related stress, they completed an anonymous, self-administered questionnaire.
-The contents of this brief training session were the main European and national regulations about work-related stress and the main definitions of work-related stress used in the literature.
-This training hour was included before filling the questionnaire in order to explain to the workers that the aim of the study was not to define how much they were stressed, but only to understand which psychosocial risk factors could contribute to enhancing strain and decreasing workers’ health.
+The content of this brief training session addressed the main European and national regulations regarding work-related stress and the main definitions of work-related stress used in the literature.
+This training hour occurred before the participants completed the questionnaire, in order to explain to the workers that the aim of the study was not to define the extent to which they were stressed, but only to understand which psychosocial risk factors could contribute to enhancing strain and decreasing workers’ health.

-2.2.
 Measures